isaklafleur/luisapp-randomizer/readme.md

 # User Stories

+## Home page redirect

+If user is not logged in then it should be redirect to login.

 ## Signup

 As a team lead I want to signup so that I can start managing my teams.